ajeetraina/dhi-sample-demos/mongo-exporter/guides/guides.md

-# MongoDB Exporter Docker Hardened Images Guide
+## Prerequisite

 Before you can use any Docker Hardened Image, you must mirror the image repository from the catalog to your organization.
 To mirror the repository, select either **Mirror to repository** or **View in repository > Mirror to repository**, and then follow the on-screen instructions.

 ## Start a MongoDB Exporter instance

 ### Basic MongoDB Exporter instance

 Before you run a MongoDB Exporter instance, ensure that you have MongoDB database instance up and running on your system.
 Run the following command and replace `<your-namespace>` with your organization's namespace and `<tag>` with the image variant you want to run.

 ```
 # 1. Create network